thetwopct/create-acf-block-json/README.md

 - Namespace: Specify a namespace for the block (defaults to `acf`)
 - Name: Give your block a name, i.e. "My Cool Block" (required)
 - Description: Describe the functionality of your block so editors and users can find it easily (optional)
-- Icon: The icon for your block - use any Dashicons name https://developer.wordpress.org/resource/dashicons/ (defaults to `dashboard`)
+- Icon: The icon for your block - use any [Dashicons](https://developer.wordpress.org/resource/dashicons/) name (defaults to icon `dashicons-star-filled`)

 The script will then generate all required files.
 From there, you can edit, delete, remove the files as you wish.